rihal-om/rihal-challenges/dotnet/README.md

 •	Generate random seed data on database creation

-•	Use PascalCase for entities’ properties and snake_case for database tables
+•	Use PascalCase for entities’ properties and snake_case for database table column names

 •	Automatically generate CreatedDate and ModifiedDate properties for all entities

-•	Run/Host the application and add URL to hosted version in submission
+•	Host the application and add URL to hosted version in submission

+# Senior Requirements

+•	Add user authentication using KeyCloak

+•	Automatically generate CreatedBy and ModifiedBy properties for all entities

+•	Use Generics at least once in your code

+•	Add form submission protection using CAPTCHA or similar

 # Submission
 Please send a link to your GitHub repo for this solution to interviewer